pyeve/eve/docs/config.rst

                                     note that with the default Mongo layer, setting this to ``False`` will result in an error.
 Defaults to ``True``.
+``NORMALIZE_DOCUMENT_FOR_PATCH``    If ``True``, the patch document will be
+                                    normalized according to schema.
+This means
+                                    if a field is not included in the patch body, it will be reset to the default value in its schema.

 =================================== =========================================